 Dr. Masaki has received numerous teaching and research awards, and was selected by Hawaii physicians to “The Best Doctors in America” 3 times.
 She is a co-author on over 200 publications in scientific journals.

-This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval HI62792019-4) for up to 1 Social Work continuing education contact hour.
+Valid for the live webinar only: This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval HI62792019-4) for up to 1 Social Work continuing education contact hour.

 State licensure boards have final authority on the acceptance of individual courses.

 There is no conflict of interest for any planner or presenter with this learning activity.

 To receive a Certificate of Completion, the registration fee must be paid, and each individual wanting a Certificate of Completion must complete the Evaluation form after the webinar and attest to their attendance at the session.
 The HAH Evaluation will be made available to registrants through SurveyMonkey.

 Please allow 30 days for processing.
 For more information contact Lori Henning at firstname.lastname@example.org.